 Ten Northwestern professors will present their work at the AAAS annual meeting.

-About This Video: The Shirley Ryan AbilityLab and Northwestern Engineering are partnering to bring state-of-the-art sensors to stroke rehabilitation for the first time.
+YouTube Video Clip - The Shirley Ryan AbilityLab and Northwestern Engineering are partnering to bring state-of-the-art sensors to stroke rehabilitation for the first time.
 Sensors offer real-time, whole person monitoring in the hospital and in the community.
-Real-time data gives clinicians information that informs treatment for better, faster recoveries.
+Real-time data gives clinicians information that informs treatment for better, faster recoveries - Bringing Sensors to Stroke Rehabilitation Video.

 |1 : Epihunter Classroom - Making Silent Epileptic Seizures Visible : Mark Winters.|